 Buying or Changing Health Plans

-HIPAA offers some protections if you have one of the following types of insurance coverage:
+HIPAA offers some protections if you have:

-- Health insurance through employers
+- Health insurance through your employer

 - Individual (non-employment based) health insurance